List of Kerala Blasters FC coaches: 2020–21 season

-2021-22 season
+2021–22 season

 On 17 June 2021, Ivan Vukomanović was appointed as the head coach of Kerala Blasters.
 Under Vukomanović, on 11 September 2021, Kerala Blasters won their first game of the season in the 2021 Durand Cup match against Indian Navy with a score of 0–3 at full-time.
-Vukomanović's first Indian Super League match as the Blasters' manager ended in 4–2 defeat against ATK Mohun Bagan FC on 19 November.
+Vukomanović's first Indian Super League match as the Blasters' manager ended in 4–2 defeat against ATK Mohun Bagan on 19 November.
 The following two games saw Blasters drawing against NorthEast United FC and Bengaluru FC respectively.
 It was on 5 December that Vukomanović's Blasters side saw their first league win as they defeated Odisha FC by 2–1.
 This victory was Kerala Blasters' first Indian Super League victory in 11 months.
 The Blasters' winning streak continued as they won back-to-back games against defending champions Mumbai City FC, and against rivals Chennaiyin FC, and thereby entering the top four in the table.
 The Blasters extended their unbeaten steak under Vukomanović to ten, when they won back-to-back games against Hyderabad FC on 9 January 2022, and against Odisha three days later, which helped the Blasters to move to the first spot in table after a long time of 7 years during the middle of the season.
 The Blasters unbeaten streak of ten match under Vukomanović ended with their 0–1 defeat over the arch-rivals Bengaluru on 30 January 2022.
 On 5 March, Blasters side qualified for the playoffs for the first time since 2016.
 With the end of the regular phase of the season, Vukomanović's Blasters side broke many club records in terms of number of wins, goals, clean-sheets, points-per-game, and achieved a positive goal difference for the first time in the club's history.
 Under Vukomanović, the club qualified for the finals of the ISL for the first time in 6 years after defeating Jamshedur FC on an aggregate score of 2–1 from both legs.
 Kerala Blasters played Hyderabad in the final on 20 March, which they lost in the penalty shoot-out after the allotted extra time went goalless, as both sides ended the match 1–1 at 120 minutes.